hashicorp/design-system/website/docs/components/copy/button/partials/code/component-api.md

     Indicates that a button should take up the full width of the parent container.
   </C.Property>
   <C.Property @name="text" @required="true" @type="string">
-    Text of the button or value of `aria-label` if `isIconOnly` is set to `true`.
-If no text value is defined an error will be thrown.
+    The text of the button or value of `aria-label` if `isIconOnly` is set to `true`.
+If no text value is defined, an error will be thrown.
   </C.Property>
   <C.Property @name="textToCopy" @type="string | function">
     String value or action that returns a string to be copied.